A Complete List of Every Type Of Coffee Drink

 What is a good beginner coffee?

-A good beginner coffee is latte.
-Due to its milder, milky taste, it can bring you closer to the coffee flavor without being too bitter and strong.
-Another good beginner coffee is espresso, if you want to start with a stronger aroma.
+A good beginner coffee is latte or mocha.
+Due to their milder, milky taste, they can bring you closer to the coffee flavor without being too bitter and strong.
+Another good beginner coffee is espresso, if you want to start with a stronger aroma (but remember, espresso is not the same things as coffee)

 What type of coffee is the strongest?